lab11/raspberrypi-cc2520/README.md

 microcontrollers are very memory constrained.
 This is often a problem when certain nodes need to keep data about a large network of nodes, for instance routing information for all of the nodes.
 To remedy this we propose using a Raspberry Pi as a mote in a WSN.
-This provides both amble storage (memory) and convenient control as all the utilities in Linux are available.
+This provides both ample storage (memory) and convenient control as all the utilities in Linux are available.